 The Bering Land Bridge Visitor Center is located in the Sitnasuak Building in Nome.
-Hours are: June 19-September 2.
-Monday-Saturday, 9 a.m. to 5 p.m.; September 3-June 18, Monday-Friday, 10 a.m. to 4:30 p.m.
+Hours are 10 a.m. to 4:30 p.m.
+Monday through Friday, closed on federal holidays.

 For more information, contact: Bering Land Bridge National Preserve, P.O.
 Box 220, Nome, AK 99762; (907) 443-2522; nps.gov/bela.
 Throughout its dynamic history, the wilderness that is now Denali National Park and Preserve has always been an awe-inspiring place to behold.
 Prehistoric Athabaskans, adventurous mountaineers, hardscrabble miners and modern-day sightseers have all visited this land.